kgracekennedy/ActivityDataWearableTechnology/README.md

   * Description of the data from UC Irvine
   * ProjectDescription describing of the assignment
 A zipped file with all of the raw data files provided by UC Irvine
 * UCIHAR_Dataset folder with all of the data files.
+This is more carefully described in the raw data section.
 * README.md file to outline the analysis done by me (Grace)
 * run_analysis.R that does the data cleaning
 * CleanActivity.txt, which is the clean, structured data that is produced by run_analysis.R